Summer Reading Program

 10th Grade: The Iliad (Homer)

-12th Grade: Sir Gawain and the Green Knight (Translated by Marie Borroff)
+12th Grade: Sir Gawain and the Green Knight (translated by Marie Borroff or by Burton Raffel)